Financial Samurai

 In 2016, I started diversifying into heartland real estate to take advantage of lower valuations and higher cap rates.
 I did so by investing $810,000 with real estate crowdfunding platforms.
 I believe in the long-term demographic migration trend towards lower-cost areas of the country.

 My favorite private real estate investing platform is Fundrise.
-Fundrise has been around since 2012 and has provided a great way for investors to diversify into real estate and earn passive income.
+Fundrise has been around since 2012 and has provided a great way for investors to diversify into real estate.
+They have been around since 2012 and have over $3.3+ billion in assets under management and over 500,000 active investors.

 This was a great read.
 I approach early retirement from a slightly different angle (not that these aren’t all 100% applicable) but to your point on ‘return on education’ for physicians it is actually the norm to not start to receive your income potential until you complete training in your early- to mid-30s.
 From here, incomes skyrocket, but so must savings if you plan to retire early, especially in 10 years to hit this age range.
 I am all for it, simple…but in no way easy.
 I actually recently published a post called ‘How much do doctors need to retire?’ that addresses similar points.
 Thank you Sam for another entertaining and compelling read.
 Keep ’em coming!